dotmaster/NodeBase/README.md

 #### OPTIONS AND DEFAULTS

+- set object @defaults before calling super
 - options are composed by @constructor.objdefaults, @defaults, and mixin defaults, before mixin options
+- if you inherit from nodeBase defaults will be taken from @defaults (see before)
-- static options are composed of static obj defaults and static class level defaults before mixed in through static with static SUPERCLASS defaults
+- static options are composed of static objdefaults and static class level defaults before mixed in through the function static with static SUPERCLASS defaults
 - defaults can be either set with @default or by passing a second argument to NodeBase constructor
-- static defaults can be set with @default before the constructor statement and before calling static
+- static defaults can be set with @default before the constructor statement and before calling the function static
+- always call super with opts, and second argument default (super expects nothing else)

 #### ERROR HANDLING AND MESSAGING

 - always install an @on 'error' handler at constructor time
 - use @error(message, type, other, args)
-- use an _error(message, type, args) function in your class for consistent error handling and
+- use an _error(id, stringMessage, err, type = "e.g. filedownload", tags = "")) function in your class for consistent error handling and
-- emit errors with a message, type, and data field
+- emit errors with a status, type, data, message field

 #### MIXINS

+- use noeBases static merge function for mixins
 - avoid mixins if not nodeBase, but instead subscribe to events of shallowed objects, only if the object doesn't emit enough events to handle you should consider subclassing/ and or mixins (that's a general best pratice)
-- use own statement when mixing in and filter out warnings by using the false parameter at the end of merge
+- use the 'own' statement when mixing in and filter out warnings by using the false parameter at the end of merge
-- set object @defaults before calling super
-- always call super with opts, and second argument default (super expects nothing else)
-- if you inherit from nodeBase defaults will be taken from @defaults (see before)
-- when mixing in functions take special care of what you really need by using the own keyword and by using merge diversifying for special member vars like @options
+- when mixing in functions take special care of what you really need by using the 'own' keyword and treating special member vars of nodeBase (like @options) seperately

 #### STATIC USAGE

-- use NodeBase.static(@) if you want to use it
+- use NodeBase.static(@) if you want to use static functionality
 - set object @defaults before calling NodeBase.static
-- call CLASS.options.logLevel = 'ALL' during constructor #turn on logging of CLASS level events
+- call CLASS.options.logLevel = 'ALL' during constructor to turn on logging of CLASS level events
 - make a static log shortcut if you like log = -> CLASS.log arguments...
-- use CLASS_emitter for static level events_
+- use CLASS._emitter for static level events_